Model theory of differential-henselian pre-$H$-fields: Acknowledgements

 \section{Acknowledgements}

-Thanks are due to Lou van den Dries for helpful discussions, for comments on a draft of this paper, and for providing the manuscript, written with M.\ Aschenbrenner and J.\ van der Hoeven, on which \S\ref{sec:ac-small} is based.
-Thanks are also due to Anton Bernshteyn for some suggestions on a draft of this paper and to Chris Miller for suggesting the Boshernitzan paper.
-Presentation of some of this research at DART X was supported by NSF DMS-1952694.
+Thanks are due to Lou van den Dries for helpful discussions and for comments on an earlier draft of this paper, to Anton Bernshteyn and Chris Miller for suggestions on an earlier draft of this paper, and to Matthias Aschenbrenner for comments related to Proposition~\ref{NIPtransfer}.
+I am also grateful to the anonymous referee for carefully reading the paper and suggesting many improvements.